Mental Health Playbook

 1 - Phone / Social Media Use

 Every study I’ve read concerning phones and mental health agrees phone and social media use is correlated with higher levels of anxiety and depression.
 Technology addiction is real and it's bad for our health.
-Getting out of the mindless scrolling pattern can lead to a much clearer mind, help you focus on things more important to you, and make your connections with others better as well.
+Getting out of the mindless scrolling pattern can lead to a much clearer mind, help you focus on doing things more important to you, and make your connections with others better as well.
+Look at your phone use time in your phone settings.
+Are you happy with the number you see?
+Could that time be spent doing things more important to you, that bring you more happiness?

 2 - Meditation

 Meditation is a great tool to clear your head and get in touch with yourself.
-It can greatly reduce anxiety and depression - and has been shown to work almost as well as medication, with no side effects!
-I made my routine short, ~5 minutes, so I can easily do it every day.
-There are many different kinds of meditation, so don’t be afraid to find one that works for you.
-My routine is linked on the resources page.
+It can greatly reduce anxiety and depression - and has been shown to work as well as medication, with no side effects!
+My routine is short, ~5 minutes, so I can easily do it every day.
+There are many different kinds of meditation so don’t be afraid to find one that works for you.
+When I first heard about meditation I often wondered where to begin - don't worry!
+There's advice on getting started on the resources page.

 Exercise is an incredible tool for reducing anxiety and depression.
 It improves energy levels, self esteem, brain function, sleep, and many other things.
 Along with lifting, running and sports, walking is a great way to do this.
 Walks give you time to think and clear your head - which is meditation in itself.